StanleyDeBoer/CSharpToTypeScript-2.0/README.md

 Convert C# Models, ViewModels and DTOs into their TypeScript equivalents using webapp, .NET Core CLI Tool or VSCode extension.

+Note: This project is a fork from [AdrianWilczynski/CSharpToTypeScript](https://github.com/AdrianWilczynski/CSharpToTypeScript).
+It appears the original project has been abandend, so the fork was created to allow additonal work to be done on the project.

 ## Learn more

 **Visual Studio Code Extension**: https://github.com/CDCavanagh/CSharpToTypeScript-2.0/blob/master/src/CSharpToTypeScript.VSCodeExtension/README.md